ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 addressable via an identifier such as a UUID or a handle (as expressed in [PKCS11]).
 In general, an entity refers to a component recognized by users of the HSM, such as a key or the platform itself.

-An entity is composed of a type, the entity type, and a claim set.
-The entity type describes the class of the entity while its claim set defines its state.
+An entity is composed of a type, the entity type, and a collection of claims.
+The entity type describes the class of the entity while the collection of claims defines its state.

 An entity MUST be reported at most once in a claim description.
 The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST relate to different portions of the Target Environment.

 It is possible for two entities to be quite similar such as in a situation where a key is imported twice in a HSM.
-In this case, the two related entities could have similar claim sets.
+In this case, the two related entities could be associated similar claims.
 However, they are treated as different entities as they are reporting different portions of the Target Environment.

 The number of entities reported in a claim description, and their respective type, is left to the implementer.
 For a simple device where there is only one key, the list of reported entities could be fixed.
-For larger and more complex devices, the list of reported entities should be tailored to the demands of the Presenter.
+For larger and more complex devices, the list of reported entities should be tailored to what is demanded by the Presenter.

-In particular, note that the nonce claim contained with the Transaction entity is optional, and therefore it is possible that an extremely simple device that holds one static key could have its Evidence generated at manufacturing time and injected statically into the device instead of
+In particular, note that the `nonce` claim contained with the Transaction entity is optional, and therefore it is possible that an extremely simple device that holds one static key could have its Evidence generated at manufacturing time and injected statically into the device instead of